whyooooo/Interactive-Lab-Hub/Lab 2/README.md

 # Interactive Prototyping: The Clock of Pi
 **NAMES OF COLLABORATORS HERE**

-Does it feel like time is moving strangely during this semester?

-For our first Pi project, we will pay homage to the [timekeeping devices of old](https://en.wikipedia.org/wiki/History_of_timekeeping_devices) by making simple clocks.

-It is worth spending a little time thinking about how you mark time, and what would be useful in a clock of your own design.

-**Please indicate anyone you collaborated with on this Lab here.**
-Be generous in acknowledging their contributions!
-And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.

 ## Prep

-Lab Prep is extra long this week.
-Make sure to start this early for lab on Thursday.

 1. ### Set up your Lab 2 Github

-Before the start of lab Thursday, ensure you have the latest lab content by updating your forked repository.

 **📖 [Follow the step-by-step guide for safely updating your fork](pull_updates/README.md)**

-This guide covers how to pull updates without overwriting your completed work, handle merge conflicts, and recover if something goes wrong.

 2. ### Get Kit and Inventory Parts
-Prior to the lab session on Thursday, taken inventory of the kit parts that you have, and note anything that is missing:

 ***Update your [parts list inventory](partslist.md)***

 3. ### Prepare your Pi for lab this week